DhunganaBrikshya/AI/README.md

  functioning, human-like robots taking over the world, AI isn’t intended to replace humans.
 It’s intended to significantly enhance human capabilities and contributions.
 That makes it a very valuable business asset.

-  AI Perspectives: acting and thinking humanly, acting and thinking rationally:
+  AI Perspectives:
   Acting Humanly:
   There is a turing test performed to show the perspective of acting humanly.
 In this test, Human interrogates entity via teletype for 5 minutes.
-If, after
-  5 minutes, human cannot tell whether entity is human or machine, then the entity must be counted as intelligent.
+If, after 5 minutes, human cannot tell whether entity is human or machine, then the entity must be counted as intelligent.

   Thinking Humanly:
   Thinking humanly means trying to understand and model how the human mind works.
 There are (at least) two possible routes that humans use to find the